Clear Contracts in English: (2) “Shall” for contractual promises

 The contractor shall adopt appropriate technical and organisational security measures…

-shall send the debit note first to the leader of the group.
+The contracting authority shall send the debit note first to the leader of the group.

 By contrast, Spanish tends to use the simple future or the modal verb deber (must) in the future tense: